-“All courses and course definitions of the Earthquake Engineering department may be seen together with their syllabus, in our department’s website under “Academic Program” or with general descriptions under the graduate catalogue pages of Bogazici University.
-The links indicated below provide the most recent information about new courses or changes in course titles, definitions or credits as accepted by the university senate. “
+List of all courses provided by the Department of Earthquake Engineering together with their syllabus, can be found in our department’s website under “Programs” heading or with general descriptions under the graduate catalogue pages of Boğaziçi University.
+The links indicated below provide the most recent information about new courses or changes in course titles, definitions or credits as accepted by the university senate.